General Terms and Conditions for Bachelor’s study programme

 Notice of termination must be given in text form (e.g. by termination in the Campus Management System, termination by form on the IU Website or by e-mail).

-On the part of IU, important reasons entitling the IU to extraordinary termination may exist, in particular, in case of tuition fees not paid on time, violations of the study and examination regulations of IU International University of Applied Sciences, in case of criminal acts of the student to the detriment of IU, if the participant does not meet all the admission requirements for the selected programme and/or cannot provide evidence of these in the required form in accordance with the AZE or if it is foreseeable that a necessary (re)accreditation or approval of a study programme will not be granted.
+On the part of IU, important reasons entitling the IU to extraordinary termination may exist, in particular, in case of tuition fees not paid on time, violations of the study and examination regulations of IU International University of Applied Sciences, in case of criminal acts of the student to the detriment of IU, or if it is foreseeable that a necessary (re)accreditation or approval of a study programme will not be granted.

 In cases of illness or other proven personal reasons that prevent the student from continuing with their studies, the student may apply for a leave of absence for a period of six months.
 In principle, a leave of absence can be granted at the earliest at the start of the second semester, i.e. six months after the start of studies.